Empower Youth, Enlighten their Future

 We have won numerous awards over the years, including being named ‘Most Promising’ in the 2017 Star Outstanding Business Awards and winning the 2018 JCI Malaysia Sustainable Development Award for Goal 8: Decent Work and Economic Growth.

 We got 2,200 students and 200 companies to sign up for ProWider within a month with zero marketing costs.
-One HatchLab in Universiti Malaya is undergoing final renovations and will begin operations the next academic semester, while 9 more will be established by the end of 2021.
+One HatchLab in Universiti Malaya will begin operations the next academic semester, while 4 more will be established by the end of 2021.

 We are an asset-light company with low marketing costs, diversified income streams, and a highly scalable business model, which limits our risk exposure while maximizing returns.

 We are taking advantage of favorable market conditions including a booming higher education industry, constant demand from students, and a lack of direct competitors.
-Our expansion plans include introducing UniConn, a student lifestyle platform to rival Grab, and data monetization.
+Our expansion plans include introducing UniConn, a student lifestyle platform, and data monetization.

 Graduates are Not Equipped to Enter the World of Work